vault27/Foundation/ipsec.md

 ## 1. Introduction

+What is it?

-- IPsec is not a protocol, it's a framework for securing `unicast` traffic, it cannot protect `multicast or broadcast` traffic, so  OSPF, EIGRP cannot be used over IPSec, GRE tunnel inside IPSec tunnel solves the problem
+- IPsec is not a single protocol, but a framework for securing IP traffic
+- It is primarily designed to protect unicast traffic in point-to-point VPNs
+- IPsec establishes a secure control channel first - Phase 1, then negotiates data-protecting channel - Pahse 2
+- The control channel is used only for key management and crypto parametres negotioation for data channel
+- User data is protected separately using Data channel
+- All communications inside both tunnels are encrypted and authenticated
+- Routing protocols that rely on multicast or broadcast (e.g., OSPF, EIGRP) cannot run directly over classic IPsec tunnels
+- To support such protocols, a GRE tunnel is built first, and IPsec is used to encrypt the GRE traffic Process of building a first tunnel is called Phase 1
 - IPSec consists of 3 protocols:
     - ESP - data plane
-    - AH(obsolete)
+    - AH(obsolete) - data plane
-    - IKE v1 or v2 - control plane - Authentication - Key exchange - SA management
+    - IKE v1 or v2 - control plane

+Why it was invented?

+- To add security to IP networking itself
+- Original Internet had no built-in security
+- IP provides no: Encryption, Authentication, Integrity protection, Anti-replay protection
+- Anyone on the path could: Read packets, Modify packets, Spoof IP addresses, Inject traffic
+- Security at higher layers was not enough: Every application had to implement its own security, traffic like routing, management, or custom protocols remained exposed
+- IPsec enabled: Site-to-site VPNs, Remote-access VPNs, Secure inter-datacenter links

+Who and when invented it?

+- Internet Engineering Task Force (IETF) in 1995
+- 1996–1998 - BSD Linux Implementations
+- Late 1990s – early 2000s: Cisco, Checkpoint, Juniper

-- IPSec goals:
+IPSec goals

 - Mutual authentication of peers
 - Secure key establishment
 - Negotiation of security parameters
 - Creation and management of Security Associations
 - Data encryption - confidentiality
 - Data integrity - data is not modified
 - Authentication of packet origin - Verify that packets truly come from the expected peer - Cryptographic authentication per packet
 - Anti-replay protection
 - Traffic protection policy enforcement - Define which traffic is protected and how
 - Secure transport over untrusted networks

 IPSec has several new terms, which are used everywhere in protocol descriptions.
 These terms are: